precice/openfoam-adapter/README.md

 The following OpenFOAM versions and solvers have been tested to work with this adapter:

 * OpenFOAM 5.0 - openfoam.org
-* OpenFOAM 4.1 - openfoam.org
+* OpenFOAM 4.1 - openfoam.org (TODO: last check was a while ago)

 The following versions are known to be currently _incompatible_: